seamapi/docs/docs/core-concepts/devices.md

 <!-- CODE INJECT END -->

 ## Automatically Set New Devices to Unmanaged
-New devices added to a workspace via a Connect Webview can automatically be set to be `unmanaged` by default.
+New devices added to a workspace via a Connect Webview can automatically be set to `unmanaged` by default.
 To do so, set the `automatically_manage_new_devices` to false when creating a Connect Webview.
 Any device added once the Connect Webview is authorized will be set to `unmanaged`.

 <!-- CODE INJECT START